ystia/yorc/doc/bootstrap.rst

 Please note than if a config is loaded using this option, it will not be exported again.

-If you wish to only export the interactive configuration without doing an actual bootstrap, just set the ''--config_only'' flag :
+If you wish to only export the interactive configuration without doing an actual bootstrap, just set the ''--config_only'' flag:

 .. parsed-literal::

     ./yorc bootstrap --config_only

 it will cause the yorc invocation to terminate straight after the export of interactive config.